whatisnuclear/website/reactor_history.md

 ## The starting point

-When nuclear fission was discovered in 1938, <sup>235</sup>U existed at 0.7% in natural Uranium (down from over 25% when Earth was formed).
+When nuclear fission was discovered in 1938, <sup>235</sup>U existed at 0.7% in natural Uranium (decayed down from over 25% when Earth was formed).
 Without isotopic enrichment available (of uranium or hydrogen in water), only a handful of configurations could sustain a chain reaction.
 Enrico Fermi and co. figured it out by 1942, and operated the first nuclear reactor, the Chicago Pile 1 (CP-1), using pieces of natural uranium metal dispersed carefully in a lattice of high-purity graphite blocks in a Chicago squash court.